MALCOLM X SPECIAL (February 21, 1965 - February 21, 2005)

 Far from being unsophisticated, Malcolm X is a cultural leader who speaks to the human beings of the future.
 What he has to say will never be "outdated".
 Nor will the way he says it.
 Malcolm's speeches are masterpieces of composition, "spontaneous composition", semi-improvisations over an initial script.
 Each speech is a resounding story of affirmation, self-discipline and style confronting the enemy.
 You were stuck in the mud but you've left it, anyone can leave it.
 The fight for the memory and reconquest of dignity.
 George Washington exchanged his slave for a barrel of molasses, but your grandfather wasn't a barrel of molasses.
 Your grandfather was Nat Turner.
 Your grandfather was Toussaint L'Ouverture.
 Your grandfather was a "field negro", he thought about escaping and killing his master.
 Your grandfather is the one who doesn't bow down.

 What's more, you aren't an American.
 I said: you aren't an American.
 You are sitting at the table together with the Americans, but your plate is empty.
 You can't be a dinner guest if they don't let you eat.
 Malcolm is beyond the USA, he's the global perspective against Yankee superiority.
-He has extended the term "African American" to the whole black Diaspora and anticipated the discourse concerning the link Black Atlantic.
+He has extended the term "African American" to the whole black Diaspora and anticipated the discourse concerning the Black Atlantic.
 He travels through the colonial revolutions armed with a film camera, relocating his own soul in the southern parts of the world.

 I close with one last swipe of Malcolm's sword at the tangled knot of racism, a change in the point of view that speaks to us of our present: "I am tired of all the studies of the blacks in the USA, and the 'Black problem'.
 It's time for America to do a detailed study about what's wrong with white people!"
 He is referring to the segregationists, the Klan, and J. Edgar Hoover.
 It reminds us of the seminars about the Bible organized by Bush in the White House, apocalyptic speeches, the delirious neo-cons, the creationist offensive against Darwin…